 A candidate registered for the degree of MPhil only may apply for transfer to PhD.
-In such cases, the candidate's full progress report shall be submitted to the Faculty along with the application for transfer.
+In such cases, the candidate's full progress report shall be submitted to the Dean/School Research Director/Institute for Work Based Learning Head of Research and Research Degrees/School Research Team (as appropriate) or the research team at the partner institution along with the application for transfer.

-A candidate who is registered for the degree of PhD and who is unable to complete the approved programme of work may, at any time prior to the submission for examination, apply to the Faculty for the registration to convert to that of MPhil.
+A candidate who is registered for the degree of PhD and who is unable to complete the approved programme of work may, at any time prior to the submission for examination, apply to the Dean/School Research Director/Institute for Work Based Learning Head of Research and Research Degrees/School Research Team (as appropriate) or the research team at the partner institution for the registration to convert to that of MPhil.

-The examination for the MPhil and PhD shall have two stages: Firstly the submission and preliminary assessment of the thesis and/or any other submitted work, and secondly its defence by oral or approved alternative examination.
+The examination for the MPhil and PhD shall have two stages: Firstly the submission and preliminary assessment of the thesis/dissertation and/or any other submitted work, and secondly its defence by oral or approved alternative examination.